 Unless otherwise stated, anything attached to the home is included in the sale of real property.
 What about the floor lamp you saw that was just to die for?
 Or what about the state of the art refrigerator with touch screen ice cube temperature control?
 Make sure you ask for it in your offer to avoid any misunderstandings at the close of escrow.
 Occasionally the for sale listing will say something is excluded, but if your written offer includes it and they accept your offer, it’s contractually yours.
 Contact REALTOR® Erick and understand what you are bargaining for.

 Closing costs are part of every transaction.
 Various fixed and variable costs are associated with every transaction.
 These are important to understand prior to an offer being made so that you don’t commit to a transaction that is financially unfeasible.
 As a rule of thumb, 2.5% should be anticipated for financed transactions.
-Don’t have 2.5% of the purchase price in cash?
+What if you are needing assistance with closing costs?
+Depending on market conditions, it might be possible to negotiate a credit to help.
 Ask REALTOR® Erick about closing costs.

 Have more questions about making an offer?
 Contact REALTOR® Erick